-If there’s something you simply can’t have too much of, it’s horsepower and torque in your car’s engine.
+If there’s something you simply can’t have too much of, it’s horsepower and torque in your car.
 When you shop for a vehicle, you pay close attention to the level of performance it provides, but what do you do if you want more?
-We have some simple ways to increase your car engine’s horsepower and torque.
+I have some simple ways to increase your car engine’s horsepower and torque.

-Some of these suggestions are low-cost, while others are going to be more extensive.
-Implement one and see how it works or opt for several to fine-tune your vehicle’s performance.
+Some of these suggestions are low-cost, while others are going to be more expensive.
+Implement one and see how it works, or opt for several to fine-tune your vehicle’s performance.
+Here’s the full list of how to increase your car’s horsepower and torque:

 Cold air is dense air.
 When the air is colder, there is more of it per volume.
 It’s the same condition you see when you take a balloon into the colder air.
 However, you can use this concept to your advantage with engine performance.